 Autumn in Japan runs from September through to November.
 Unlike the blossoming in spring, celebrated by the Japanese for its fleeting nature, the colours of autumn (koyo in Japanese) is a slow burn act of nature.
 Leaves gradually change from vibrant greens to blazing reds over many weeks.

 This makes arranging to see them a less frantic affair than it can often feel in spring.
-With a little forthought and planning, it’s possible to see the finest nature has to offer over weeks rather than days.
+With a little forethought and planning, it's possible to see the finest nature has to offer over weeks rather than days.

 A spectacular transformation

-The north of Japan is considerably cooler than the southern most islands.
+The north of Japan is considerably cooler than the southernmost islands.
 It is here that the spectacular transformation begins.
 The golden hues steadily sweeping from the north to the south throughout the season.

-The large island Hokkaido is the northern most point of Japan’s island chain.
-You’ll find the first burst of colour from the Japanese acers (or maples as they are also known) during mid-September.
+The large island Hokkaido is the northernmost point of Japan's island chain.
+You'll find the first burst of colour from the Japanese acers (or maples as they are also known) during mid-September.

 In the central and northern regions, on the main island of Honshu, it is mostly during the second half of October and into November that the best displays can be seen.
 In Northern Tohoku, two locations worth adding to your list of possible spots for viewing koyo are Towada-Hachimantai National Park and Hachimantai.

-The main viewing cities and times
+The main viewing cities and months

 Moving from the north to the south, the following list shows when the season typically reaches its peak in each of the main tourist destinations: